Bang's problem and symplectic invariants: Displacing a Lagrangian product

 \begin{remark} Here we observe a strange phenomenon.
 The classical method of Bang works better when the planks are far from parallel, see~\cite{ball1992} for an impressive example.
 But the displacement energy approach presented above likes the opposite situation, when the planks are almost parallel. \end{remark}

-\begin{remark} Yaron~Ostrover has noted in the private communication that the proof of the above theorem does not use the convexity of $K$.
+\begin{remark} Yaron~Ostrover has noted in private communication that the proof of the above theorem does not use the convexity of $K$.
 This may be useful, though lower bounds for the symplectic invariants of $K\times B^\circ$ seem less accessible for non-convex $K$. \end{remark}

 It is well known that the Hofer--Zehnder symplectic capacity $c_{HZ}(U)$ (see the definition and discussion in~\cite{hofer1994}) gives a lower bound for the displacement energy of $U$, where $U$ is an open bounded set in $V\times V^*$.
-So the following version of the conjecture would also be sufficient for many purposes:
+Therefore it makes sense to consider a version of Conjecture \ref{conjecture:plank-displacement} for the Hofer--Zehnder capacity in place of the displacement energy.

 \begin{conjecture} If $K$ can be covered with a finite set of planks with the sum of relative widths equal to $w$ then $c_{HZ}(K\times B^\circ)\le 2w$. \end{conjecture}